bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

   ansible-inventory --graph

-Provide information about groups and hosts inside each groups:
+Provide information about groups and hosts inside each group:

 .. code-block:: bash